loicdiridollou/fake-news-identifier/README.md

 # Fake News Identifier
-This repository is meant to organize a project to model, implement and deploy a fake-news identifier
+This repository is meant to organize a project to model, implement and deploy a fake-news identifier with web deployment using TensorFlowJS.

 # Keywords
 machine learning, natural language processing, identification, deployment, web interfacing